djndl1/CSNotes/cpp/cpp_concurrency.md

 The class `std::thread` does not provide a copy constructor.

 - `void detach()`: The thread for which `detach` is called continues to run.
 The parent thread calling `detach` continues immediately beyond the `detach` call.
 The `object` as in `object.detach()` no longer represents a thread of execution.
 As the `main` thread exits, the still running detached threads also stop.
-A detached thread may bery well continue to run after the function that launched it has finished.
+A detached thread may very well continue to run after the function that launched it has finished.

 ```cpp
 void fun(size_t count, char const* text)